970C/970C/README.md

 Greetings!
 My name is Jon and I do back-end web development in my current role.

 ## What I most enjoy is
-building tools & automations, regex, data, optimization, and noodling with algorithmic artistic image generation with html canvas.
+building tools & automations, regex, data, optimization, ML & AI, and noodling with algorithmic artistic image generation with html canvas.

 ## What's my dev stack?